Andrejkf/solution_behavioral_cloning_p3t1/READMEtemplate.md

 * Flatten layer:
 Used to ensemble convolutional layers with fully connected layers.
 * Dense layers:
-Used as top abstraction layers with the last one with a single neuron in the output for steering prediction (regression).
+Used as top abstraction layers with the last one with a single neuron in the output for regression task.

 Loss Funtion:
-Mean squarred error
+Mean squared error.
+Used for